 Article 223 offers personal creditors some protection from this situation.
 The asset in question will only pass out of the hands of his debtor (that is, become the property of a legal person) where this fact has been registered and publicized.
 In this case, the personal creditors may not prevent the formation of the partnership but they may make an immediate claim against their debtor's partnership interest.
 The advantage lies in the fact that at the moment of formation and before the partnership has begun to operate the value of the partner's interest should equal the value of the assets contributed before the commencement of the business.
-That is, the partnership will not yet have incurred any losses which could diminish the value of their debtor's claim will not have to compete with that of partnership creditors since the latter do not yet exist.
+That is, the partnership will not yet have incurred any losses which could diminish the value of their debtor's interest in the partnership.
+As a pratical matter the personal creditor's claim will not have to compete with that of partnership creditors since the latter do not yet exist.